TechEventsNearMe/Tech-Events-Dataset/README.md

-# Global Tech Events (Open Dataset)
+# Tech Events (Open Dataset)

-An open, community-maintained dataset of tech events around the world: conferences, summits, meetups, festivals – across sectors like AI, Web, DevOps, Cloud, Security, Crypto, Product, Design, and more.
+An community-maintained dataset of tech events around the world: conferences, summits, meetups, festivals – across sectors like AI, Web, DevOps, Cloud, Security, Crypto, Product, Design, and more.

 All data lives in JSON.
 No backend.
 Anyone can contribute via Pull Requests.